 - "I read Ethel Rohan's marvelous The Weight of Him in a single sitting, enthralled by the beautifully captured protagonist, Billy Brennan, who tries to make sense of his son's death by losing half of his body weight.
 It's a story of grief, to be sure, and overwhelming appetites, but it's also a lovely meditation on fatherhood, and hope."–Haven Kimmel, author of A Girl Named Zippy

 Billy determines to make a difference in Michael’s memory and undertakes a public weight-loss campaign, to raise money for suicide prevention—his first step in an ambitious plan to save himself, and to save others.
-However, Billy’s dramatic crusade appalls his family, who want to simply try to go on.
+However, Billy’s dramatic crusade appalls his family, who want to simply try to go on, quietly, privately.

-Set in rural, contemporary Ireland, The Weight of Him is an unforgettable, big-hearted novel about loss and reliance that moves from tragedy to recrimination to what can be achieved when we take the stand of our lives.
+Told against the picturesque yet haunting backdrop of rural, contemporary Ireland, The Weight of Him is a big-hearted novel about loss and reliance that moves from tragedy to recrimination to what can be achieved when we take the stand of our lives.